-^{10.} Cameron, Death 44.
+^{10.} Cameron, Death, 44.

 ^{11.} From a Christian point of view we know it is not merciful, particularly knowing that man faces either eternal life or eternal death.
 When a baby is aborted or a person murdered (euthanised) they are cut off forever from the Gospel of the Lord Jesus Christ.
-Sinners are sent from temporal physical torment into hell's encless torment - and there is nothing merciful about that.
+Sinners are sent from temporal physical torment into hell's endless torment - and there is nothing merciful about that.
 Jesus called the Devil a murderer and liar.
 (John 8:44) Make no mistake, those who practice abortion and euthanasia are of their father the devil.
-They are his instruments of eternal death as he seeks to shut off from salvation as many as possible, Calvinism notwithstanding.
+They are his instruments of eternal death as he seeks to shut of from salvation as many as possible.

-^{12.} E. David Cook, Dying to Die in, Death Without Dignity, Euthanasia in Perspective (ed.
-Nigel M. de S. Cameron; Edinburgh, Rutherford House, 1990) 75.
+^{12.} E. David Cook, Death, 75.